anneliakm/ISQA3420Assignment1/ExecutiveSummary.md

 **ORGANIZATIONAL STRUCTURE AND AUTHORITY AND CONTROL:** *Expected changes resulting from the new system*

+The system is created with expected changes occuring as needed.
+Communication from developer to manager, and vise versa, is key for opitmal efficiency and organziation.
+The manager is the overseer in this system and is expected to maintain control over any modification as well as reviewing the final design.
+The developer is expected to be a creator and design new software while following the policies in the software.
+The developer is also expected to report to the manager when confirmation is necessary.

 **SOCIAL RESPONSIBILITY:** *Potential open source communities that would be engaged in this project*